 The Covid-19 pandemic has served to highlight the importance of DLP’s research and key principles, whilst posing new challenges for the way we do our research.
 DLP’s understanding of developmental leadership as a local, strategic, political, and collective process has arguably never been more relevant.
 For more information, visit the DLP COVID-19 project page or see our publication on the important role of localised leadership in the Pacific during the pandemic: Leadership in the shadow of the pandemic.

-DLP was founded by the late Dr Adrian Leftwich in close association with Steve Hogg, senior governance specialist at what was then AusAID.
+DLP was founded by the late Dr Adrian Leftwich in close association with Steve Hogg, Senior Governance Specialist in the Australian Aid agency (formerly AusAID).

 For more information on DLP projects, publications and opinions, please visit the DLP website including a synthesis of 10 years of research ‘Inside the Black Box of Political Will’ which analyses the findings of DLP phases I and II.